ast0414/semit/docs/index.md

 ## Setup
 ### Dataset Preparation
 #### Source and Target Domain
-We use Kannada-MNIST as our source domain and MNIST as our target domain.
+We use K-MNIST as our source domain and MNIST as our target domain.
 In other words, our model aims to translate images of the Kannada numeral to ones look like typical arabic numerals.

 #### Amount of Supervision
 Assuming that a well-studied target domain dataset is available, we use the complete MNIST dataset with all labels.
 On the other hand, we do experiments with several possible scenarios regarding the source domain dataset.
-Specifically, we compare the classification accuracy of the translated images when we use the Kannada-MNIST training set with no labels, partial labels, and all labels.
+Specifically, we compare the classification accuracy of the translated images when we use the K-MNIST training set with no labels, partial labels, and all labels.

 #### Preprocessing
 We use resized 32x32 images for the development convenience which are then normalized to the range of [0, 1] by default.
 Our translator models use shifted and re-scaled data whose range is [-1, 1].